aditya-mistri/zeroLatency/README.md

 ## Deployment

 ### Backend (Render)
-1. Connect your GitHub repo to Render
+1. Connection of GitHub repo to Render
-2. Set environment variables
+2. Setting of environment variables
 3. Deploy automatically on push

 ### Frontend (Vercel)